 The operator – I believe his name was Bob Lillengreen – was a gregarious sort of fellow who loved to have company on a stormy winter night.
 The coffee was “railroad” burned – never did have a decent cup of coffee at any rail facility – but it was warming.

-We found out that E32A was coming down off the mountain.
+We waited for E32A coming down off the mountain.
 Bob explained that as the caboose cleared Tunnel 50, a “burping” sound was transmitted on the radio speaker.
-He had little time to bundle up the authorization for the freighter to move over the PC from Maple Valley down through Renton, thence across the valley floor to the red signal they would face at Black River Junction.
+He had little time to bundle up the authorization for the freighter to move over the Pacific Coast from Maple Valley down to Renton, thence across the valley floor to the red signal they would face at Black River Junction.

 The crew picked up their orders and eased out toward Renton.
 We bid Bob a fond farewell and hustled down to Renton to watch the Growlers tiptoe through town.